-Time is running out if you haven't filed your 2021 federal income tax return yet.
-This year's tax filing deadline is April 18 for most people – that's today!
-(The deadline is April 19 for residents of Maine and Massachusetts.)
-But filing your federal tax return isn't the only thing you should be thinking about today – there are a few more tax deadlines to worry about, too.
+Time is running out if you haven't filed your 2022 federal income tax return yet.
+This year's tax filing deadline is April 18 for most people.
+(The tax deadline is extended for some residents in states impacted by severe weather and storms).
+But filing your federal tax return isn't the only thing you should be thinking about for April 18, because there are a few more tax deadlines that fall on that day.

-You might have to take some action today if you're self-employed, saving for retirement or college, have a health savings account, or employ a nanny.
-There are other reasons why you might have a tax-related deadline today, too.
-And, of course, overlooking a tax deadline could cost you money – either in additional taxes, penalties, or interest.
-So, as a quick reminder, here are 10 tax deadlines for today that you don't want to miss.
-Check them out to see if something unexpected applies to you.
+If you are self-employed, saving for retirement or college, have a health savings account, or employ a nanny, you may want to take action by the tax deadline.
+There are other reasons why you might have a tax-related deadline today.
+And, overlooking a tax deadline could cost you money, either in additional taxes, penalties, or interest.
+So, here are 9 tax deadlines for Tax Day, April 18, that you don't want to miss.
+Check them out to see if any apply to you.

 Of course, the biggest due date on the tax calendar each year is the one for your federal personal income tax return.
-Like most of the tax deadlines on our list, it usually falls on April 15 but was pushed back to April 18 this year because of a local holiday in Washington, D.C.
-Another holiday in Maine and Massachusetts extends the deadline to April 19 for residents of those two states.
+Like most of the tax deadlines on this list, it usually falls on April 15 but is April 18 this year because of a local holiday in Washington, D.C. and because April 15 falls on a weekend.

-This year, you must file your return for the 2021 tax year – in other words, for the income you received from January 1 to December 31, 2021 (unless you're a fiscal-year filer, which is rare).
-Use Form 1040 and the related schedules to report your 2021 income, adjustments, and credits.
-We recommend filing your return electronically – as opposed to using a paper form and mailing it in – because the return will be processed much faster.
-This is especially true this year, since the IRS is dealing with a large backlog of returns.
-If you're getting a tax refund, you'll also get your money much faster if you e-file your return.
-Opting for direct deposit over a paper check will speed up your refund, too.
+This year, you generally must file your return for the 2022 tax year (i.e., for the income you received from January 1 to December 31, 2022).
+Use Form 1040 and the related schedules to report your 2022 income, adjustments, and credits.
+The IRS recommends filing your return electronically, as opposed to using a paper form and mailing it in, because the return will be processed much faster.
+If you are getting a tax refund, you will also get your money much faster if you e-file your return.
+Opting for direct deposit over a paper check will speed up your refund as well.

-If you can't file your income tax return on time, you can get an extension until October 17.
-However, to get the extension, you must request it by the end of the day today (residents of Maine or Massachusetts have through tomorrow).
+If you can't file your income tax return on time, you can get an extension until October 16.
+However, to get the extension, you must request it by the end of the day on April 18.
 To make the request, either file Form 4868 or make an electronic tax payment.

 Just remember that the extension to file your return doesn't extend the time to pay your tax.
-You still have to estimate the amount of tax you'll owe and pay your tax bill by midnight tonight.
-If you don't act in time, the IRS will charge you interest on the unpaid balance and hit you with late-payment penalties.
+You still have to estimate the amount of tax you'll owe and pay your tax bill by midnight April 18.
+If you don't act in time, the IRS will charge you interest on the unpaid balance and hit you with late payment penalties.

 For more information, including extension details for Americans living abroad and people serving in a combat zone, see How to Get More Time to File Your Tax Return.

-Although we only have to file an income tax return once each year, Uncle Sam expects you to pay your taxes throughout the year as you earn income.
-If you're working for a business, those tax payments are withheld from your paycheck and sent to the IRS by your employer.
-But if you're self-employed or have income from other sources that aren't subject to withholding, then it's up to you to make quarterly estimated tax payments during the year.
+Although we only have to file an income tax return once each year, the IRS expects you to pay your taxes throughout the year as you earn income.
+If you are working for a business, those tax payments are withheld from your paycheck and sent to the IRS by your employer.
+But if you are self-employed or have income from other sources that aren't subject to withholding, then it is up to you to make quarterly estimated tax payments during the year.

-The first estimated tax payment for 2022 is due today.
-This payment is for the estimated amount of taxes owed for income received from January 1 to March 31, 2022.
+The first estimated tax payment for 2023 is due April 18 for most people.
+This payment is for the estimated amount of taxes owed for income received from January 1 to March 31, 2023.
 Use Form 1040-ES to calculate and pay your estimated taxes.
-If at least two-thirds of your gross income is from farming or fishing, you can make just one estimated tax payment for the 2022 tax year by January 17, 2023.
-If you don't pay enough tax during the year – either through estimated payments or withholding – the IRS could hit you with a stiff penalty.
+If at least two-thirds of your gross income is from farming or fishing, you can make just one estimated tax payment for the 2023 tax year by January 17, 2024.
+If you don't pay enough tax during the year, either through estimated payments or withholding, the IRS could hit you with a stiff penalty.

-If you want to put more money in an IRA and have it count towards your 2021 contributions, you have until the end of the day today to make that move (through tomorrow for residents of Maine and Massachusetts).
-That's because you have until your tax return filing deadline for the year to fund an IRA for that year.
+If you want to put more money in an IRA and have it count towards your 2022 contributions, you have until the end of the day on April 18 to make that move (If you're in a state impacted by disaster or storms, the IRS may have extended that deadline).
+That's because most people have until your tax return filing deadline for the year to fund an IRA for that year.
 But remember that there are limits to the amount you can contribute to an IRA each year.
-For 2021, you can put away up to $6,000 in an IRA – $7,000 if you're age 50 or older.
+For 2022, you can put away up to $6,000 in an IRA – $7,000 if you're age 50 or older.

-If you haven't already maxed out your 2021 IRA contributions, doing so before today's tax deadline can be a smart move.
+If you haven't already maxed out your 2022 IRA contributions, doing so before the April 18 tax deadline can be a smart move.
 First, contributions to a traditional IRA are often tax deductible, while withdrawals from a Roth IRA are tax-free.
 So, whether you contribute to a traditional or a Roth IRA, you can cut your tax bill now or in the future.

-If you contribute to an IRA for 2021 by today's tax filing deadline, you can claim the IRA deduction and/or the Saver's Credit on your 2021 tax return.
-That means you can get the tax benefits immediately, instead of waiting until next year if you were to contribute the same amount after today (after tomorrow for people living in Maine or Massachusetts).
+If you contribute to an IRA for 2022 by the tax filing deadline, you can claim the IRA deduction and/or the Saver's Credit on your 2022 tax return.
+That means you can get the tax benefits immediately, instead of waiting until next year if you were to contribute the same amount after Tax Day.

-Self-employed people saving for retirement have until the end of the day today (April 18) to put money away in a Solo 401(k) plan or Simplified Employee Pension (SEP) IRA for 2021 (the end of April 19 for residents of Maine or Massachusetts).
-If they request a tax return filing extension, the deadline shifts to October 17.
+Self-employed people saving for retirement have until the end of the day on April 18 to put money away in a Solo 401(k) plan or Simplified Employee Pension (SEP) IRA for 2022.
+If they request a tax return filing extension, the deadline shifts to October 16.

 Contributions to both Solo 401(k)s and SEP IRAs are deductible – at least to a point.
 Contributions made to a Solo 401(k) as an employer are deductible business expenses.
 However, the deduction can't be more than 25% of the compensation paid (or accrued) during the year to eligible employees participating in the plan.
 If you're self-employed, you must reduce this limit for contributions you make for your own account.

-For a SEP IRA, the most you can deduct on a 2021 tax return for contributions to your or your employee's account is the lesser of (1) your contributions, or (2) 25% of the compensation (limited to $290,000 per participant) paid to the participants during the year from the business that has the plan, not to exceed $58,000 per participant.
-(In 2022, these amounts increase to $305,000 and $61,000, respectively.)
+For a SEP IRA, the most you can deduct on a 2022 tax return for contributions to your or your employee's account is the lesser of: (1) your contributions, or (2) 25% of the compensation (limited to $305,000 per participant) paid to the participants during the year from the business that has the plan, not to exceed $61,000 per participant.
+(In 2023, these amounts increase to $330,000 and $61,000, respectively.)
 If you contribute to your own SEP-IRA, you must make a special computation to figure your maximum deduction for the contributions.

-Plus, you may qualify for a deduction on your 2021 tax return for contributions to your HSA or Archer MSA (complete Form 8889 for the HSA deduction and Form 8853 for the Archer MSA deduction).
-If you can claim one of these deductions, think about putting more money into the account for 2021 before today's deadline expires if you haven't already reached the contribution limit.
+Plus, you may qualify for a deduction on your 2022 tax return for contributions to your HSA or Archer MSA (complete Form 8889 for the HSA deduction and Form 8853 for the Archer MSA deduction).
+If you can claim one of these deductions, think about putting more money into the account for 2022 before the tax deadline expires if you haven't already reached the contribution limit.
 That's especially true if you plan to make a contribution soon anyway.
-That way, you'll get that extra deduction for 2021 and save more cap space for 2022 contributions.
-That's a win, win!
+That way, you'll get that extra deduction for 2022 and save more cap space for 2023 contributions.

-People saving for retirement or medical expenses have until the end of today to contribute to 2021 accounts – but what about people saving for college?
-If you're using a Coverdell Education Saving Account (ESA) to squirrel away money for college, then you also have until the end of the day to put more money away in the account for 2021.
+People saving for retirement or medical expenses have until the end of today to contribute to 2022 accounts – but what about people saving for college?
+If you're using a Coverdell Education Saving Account (ESA) to save away money for college, then you also have until the end of Tax Day, April 18, to put more money away in the account for 2022.

 With a Coverdell ESA, you can't contribute more than $2,000 for any particular child.
 Plus, if your modified AGI is between $95,000 and $110,000 (between $190,000 and $220,000 for joint filers), the $2,000 limit for each child is gradually reduced to zero.